Nexolight/TeamDesk/README.txt

 -------------------
 Teamdesk is the digital representation of a pinnwall with some extras.
-The idea behin is that every person on the same (per definition local) network can access the pinwalll to create, edot, remove, archive, or comment notes.
+The idea behin is that every person on the same (per definition local) network can access the pinwalll to create, edit, remove, archive, or comment notes.
 The changes are visible in almost real time (Push technology).
-Furthermore it TeamDesk allows the user to post directly embeded multimedia stuff, like videos and images, as well as attachments (any kind of files as download).
+Furthermore TeamDesk allows the user to post directly embeded multimedia stuff, like videos and images, as well as attachments (any kind of files as download).
 This is possible via link as well as via upload.